-As a non-profit foundation recently founded in Lausanne, the ITA has been built around a solid core of scientific, technical, legal and administrative skills.
+As a non-profit foundation founded in Lausanne, the ITA has been built around a solid core of scientific, technical, legal and administrative skills.
 In this context, speaking of a young and dynamic atmosphere is not just a rhetorical formula, but a real commitment.
 Today, we are proud to employ dedicated staff with unique profiles from all over the world.
 The ITA aims to provide a healthy and motivating working environment in which talent can develop.

 The ITA is committed to creating equal opportunities for its staff with zero tolerance regarding gender-based discrimination.
 We practice an equal pay policy in line with the methodology and principles of the Equal Pay Foundation.